Our Animal Behaviour Clinic specialises in a number of behavioural issues and helps you to continue developing life-long bonds with your pets.

 Animal behaviour problems often require “a long view” back into the patient’s history and experiences, and forwards into the future management and likely progress of the condition.
 Although there are occasional quick fixes and miracle cures in this field, we mainly need the philosophy of ‘playing the long game’.
 Clients and patients can be assured that when embarking on a course of therapy that they will receive help over as long a period as they require it, adapting to changing circumstance and conditions.

-Dogs: Aggression towards people and/or other dogs; Anxiety including separation problems, sound sensitivities, generalised anxieties, poor socialisation; first time owners.
+- Anxiety including separation problems, sound sensitivities, generalised anxieties, poor socialisation

 - 2 hour behaviour consultation with the client and animal.
 This includes taking a full history and practical handling sessions where necessary

 - A full written report to client detailing the behaviour modification programme agreed

 - A copy of the report and summary letter to you, the referring veterinary surgeon

 - Follow up support as required for 3 months